If you're using Windows XP, see our Windows XP end of support page.

-Windows Defender only works on Windows 8.1.
+Windows Defender only works on Windows 10 and Windows 8.1.
 Microsoft Security Essentials only works on Windows 7 and Windows Vista.

 Windows Defender on Windows 7 and Windows Vista is a separate antispyware tool that is not needed if you already have Microsoft Security Essentials.

-Windows Defender is built into Windows 8.1.
-If you’re using Windows 8.1, you don't need to download or install anything extra as you’re already protected.
+Windows Defender is built into Windows 10 and Windows 8.1.
+If you’re using Windows 10 or Windows 8.1, you don't need to download or install anything extra as you’re already protected.

 If you’re using Windows 7 or Windows Vista, you can download Microsoft Security Essentials.